“You don’t need to “detox.” Your body has a liver.”

-When detoxification ramps up in intensity — it will use up nutrients at an increased rate.
+When detoxification ramps up in intensity — nutrients are used at an increased rate.

-The liver suffers greatly when adequate nutrition is not available to meet its demands.
-We can even develop a fatty liver due to lack of nutrients — and a fatty liver is not good for detoxification.
+The liver suffers when adequate nutrition is not available to meet demands.
+We can even develop a fatty liver due to lack of nutrients — and a sluggish, fatty liver is not good for detoxification.

 Detoxification requires adequate minerals, B-vitamins, protein, and fatty-acids.
 When gut health is poor, deficiencies in these nutrients will already be widespread.

 Toxins in liver bile don’t want to stay in the gut — and in poor gut health, they are easily reabsorbed back into the bloodstream.
 They’ll then cause inflammation and overwhelm the liver & kidneys.